St. Louis County, Missouri

 St. Louis County was created on October 1, 1812 as one of the five original counties (reorganized August 22, 1876 when St. Louis City and St. Louis County split).
 The county was named in honor of King Louis IX (1214–1270), King of France from 1226 until his death .

-The St. Louis County Seat is situated in Clayton and in addition the county government website is www.stlouisco.com
+The County Seat is located in Clayton and in addition the county government website is www.stlouisco.com

-Areas surrounding St. Louis County include St. Charles County (north, northwest), Madison County, Illinois (northeast), City of St. Louis (east), St. Clair County, Illinois (southeast), Monroe County, Illinois (southeast), Jefferson County (south), Franklin County (southwest).
+Bordering Counties are St. Charles County (north, northwest), Madison County, Illinois, City of St. Louis, St. Clair County, Illinois, Monroe County, Illinois, Jefferson County, Franklin County.